e-kai00/yoga-studio/README.md

 + __Contact page__
     + Provides complete information about the location of the studio and the ways the user can get in touch.
-    + The Contact form has validation and allows the user to send messages, which can be used for requesting info, sharing feedback, requesting a call etc. The user will be asked to submit their name, email address, subject (optional) and message.
+    + The Contact form has validation and allows the user to send messages, which can be used for requesting information, sharing feedback, requesting a call etc. The user will be asked to submit their name, email address, subject (optional) and message.

 ![Form](/assets/images/readme-img/contact-form.webp)